-Sleeve gastrectomy (SG) has become now a definitive surgery for all stages of obesity, because it is a simple operation and done without implantation of foreign body with no disruption of the gastrointestinal (GI) tract [1].
+Sleeve gastrectomy (SG) has now become a definitive surgery for all stages of obesity, because it is a simple operation and done without implantation of a foreign body with no disruption of the gastrointestinal (GI) tract [1].

-Weight regain was observed during long-term followup, whatever the type of bariatric surgery, to a little pit significant number of patients, and it is especially common in the restrictive operations.
+Weight regain was observed during long-term followup, whatever the type of bariatric surgery, in a little but significant number of patients, and it is especially common in the restrictive operations.